 If some of these conditions occur in your skin lesions and conditions do not improve, it's safer to see a doctor or dermatologist for diagnosis and treatment before too late.

 To be accurate, photos require that the following conditions are met.
 Please take photos with this requirement in mind;

 - Color photos.
 Black and white photos are not supported.

 - Photos should not be everything too bright or too dark.
-Clearly discernable skin spots or moles are recommended.
+Clearly discernable skin lesions are essential for high accuracy.

 - Avoid excessive light reflection.
 It can cause errors.